AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 ## Cannot upload files {#upload-fails}

-If you are using desktop app with [!DNL Experience Manager] 6.5.1 or later, upgrade S3 or Azure connector to version 1.10.4 or later.
-It resolves file upload failure issue related to [OAK-8599](https://issues.apache.org/jira/browse/OAK-8599).
+If you are using the desktop app with [!DNL Experience Manager] 6.5.1 or later, upgrade S3 or Azure connector to version 1.10.4 or later.
+It resolves the file upload failure issue related to [OAK-8599](https://issues.apache.org/jira/browse/OAK-8599).
 See [install instructions](install-upgrade.md#install-v2).

 ## [!DNL Experience Manager] desktop app connection issues {#connection-issues}

-If you are experiencing general connectivity issues, here are some ways to get more information about what [!DNL Experience Manager] desktop app is doing.
+If you are experiencing general connectivity issues, here are some ways to get more information about what the [!DNL Experience Manager] desktop app is doing.

 **Check the request log**

-[!DNL Experience Manager] desktop app logs all requests that it sends, along with each request's response code, in a dedicated log file.
+The [!DNL Experience Manager] desktop app logs all requests that it sends, along with each request's response code, in a dedicated log file.

 1. Open `request.log` in the application's log directory to see these requests.

 1. Each line in the log represents either a request or a response.
-Requests will have a `>` character followed by the URL that was requested.
-Responses will have a `<` character followed by the response code and the URL that was requested.
+Requests have a `>` character followed by the URL that was requested.
+Responses have a `<` character followed by the response code and the URL that was requested.
 Requests and Response can be matched using each line's GUID.

 **Check requests loaded by the application's embedded browser**